equinor/terraform-baseline/README.md

     }
     ```

-1. Read the resource group you created into Terraform by using a data source:
+1. Read the Azure resource group you created into Terraform by using a data source:

     ```terraform
     data "azurerm_resource_group" "example" {